-CBD is refers to the chemical compound naturally found in the Cannabis Sativa plants.
-The CBD interacts directly with the neuroreceptors in the human endocannabinoid system and sends the signals between the human cells to help regulate the body's movement, mood, immune system and homeostasis.
-More and more research has been carried out to understand how CBD may benefit the human body in recent years.
+CBD refers to the chemical compound naturally found in the Cannabis Sativa plants.
+The CBD interacts directly with the neuroreceptors in the human endocannabinoid system.
+It sends the signals between the human cells to help regulate the body's movement, mood, immune system and homeostasis.
+More and more research has been conducted to understand how CBD may benefit the human body in recent years.

 Offset stress, anxiety and depression